Honda Military Appreciation Offer

-To show our appreciation for all of the hard work and dedication that you put towards our great country, Honda Financial Services is offering $500 to all eligible U.S. Military personnel, including spouses, toward any new 2013/2014 Honda vehicle when they lease or finance their vehicle through Honda Financial Services.
-All Active Duty U.S. Military, Active Reserve, Ready Reserve and spouse are eligible.
-Just fill out the form below to receive your Special Military Price Quote.
+Honda Financial Services is offering $500 to all eligible U.S. Military personnel, including spouses, toward any new 2016 or 2017 Honda vehicle when they lease or finance their vehicle through Honda Financial Services.
+All Active Duty U.S. Military, Active Reserve, Ready Reserve and spouses.

-- Spouse eligibility: If the customer is the spouse of a member of the U.S. Military, they must provide proof of relationship by presenting their Military ID, and their spouse’s LES.
+-Spouse eligibility: If the customer is the spouse of a member of the U.S. Military, they must provide proof of relationship by presenting their Military ID, and their spouse’s LES.
 Only a copy of their spouse’s LES will be retained for verification.
-Eligibility is based on approved credit.
+Eligibility is based on approved credit. $500 is towards the down payment or cap cost reduction.

 Fort Crook was commissioned by the War Department in 1890.
 Fort Crook was a U.S. Army Depot immediately south of Bellevue, Nebraska, along the Missouri River.
 It was first used as a dispatch point for Indian conflicts on the Great Plains.
 The fort was named for Major General George Cook, a Civil War veteran and Indian fighter.